Non-separability does not relieve the problem of Bell's theorem: Introduction

 \paragraph{Local action (principle):} influence between events in separated regions must be mediated by some event(s) in the intervening regions.

 \paragraph{Separability (principle):} all events associated to a disjoint union of regions supervene on the events associated to each of the regions in the union.

-\paragraph{Principle of common cause:} If there is a correlation between two events, then either one of these events has influenced the other, or there exists some common cause of the correlation (associated to the past), such that, once this cause is conditioned on, the correlation disappears.
+\paragraph{Principle of common cause:} If there is a correlation\footnote{As will become clear, ``correlation'' here takes on a specific meaning: a lack of statistical independence of the events given a probability distribution, \textit{i.e.}~in an obvious notation, $P(A) P(B) \neq P(A \cap B)$.
+This is distinct from definitions by which the actual occurrence of two events implies a correlation between them, as discussed in the present context in \cite{Maudlin:2002}.
+In line with this, ``event'' has the meaning it does in the theory of stochastic processes and \textit{e.g.}~\cite{Butterfield:2005}, that is, it is a proposition that may or may not be true in any possible realisation (or ``history'') of the process, and to which is associated a probability (or probabilities).
+That is, the definition of correlation employed here does not refer to actual particular happenings such as the fact that a particular coin flip produced ``heads'', but the theoretically given probabilities of such results.} between two events, then either one of these events has influenced the other, or there exists some common cause of the correlation (associated to the past), such that, once this cause is conditioned on, the correlation disappears.

 \paragraph{} Unless noted, these meanings will be used throughout the paper.
 This must be kept in mind especially for the slippery word ``locality,'' which is often given different meanings, but (albeit with some reluctance) has been defined here in such a way as to make common sayings like ``Bell's theorem exposes a tension between locality and QM'' valid.